 Mr. Heyer: (1) The structural feasibility criteria is not corroborated.
 (2) The replacement plan is not superior to existing structure.
 Superior has not been defined.
 (3) Contextual Compatibility of replacement plan has not been defined.
 (4) There was some evidence that the existing structure has an adverse effect on neighbors, but it was insufficient to support the overall criteria for demolition.
 Unusual and compelling circumstances were not proven by the applicant and the request for demolition fails.

-Mr. Scott: (1) The letter of the structural engineer only looks toward the future conditions, not the adverse existing conditions and their resolution and has not been corroborated by an independent structural engineer.
-(2) The replacement plan is not superior to the uniqueness of the existing site and arguably better contextually with the neighboring properties.This is subjective.
+Mr. Scott: (1) The letter of the structural engineer only looks toward future conditions, not the adverse existing conditions and their resolution and has not been corroborated by an independent structural engineer.
+(2) The replacement plan is not superior to the uniqueness of the existing site and arguably better contextually with the neighboring properties.
 (3) from a design perspective the replacement property does fit in with the existing community and housing but the existing house does not negatively impact the neighborhood (4) there was insufficient credible evidence that the existing structure has an adverse effect on neighbors though the proposed new structure on the property may increase the value of the neighboring properties, but there was no evidence to support that conclusion.

 Mr. Hall: (1) There is not enough sufficient evidence that structurally preservation of the existing structure is not feasible and in fact there were several suggestions that made it feasible and the letter from the applicant’s engineer was not corroborated; an independent report should be obtained; (2) and (3) There was not enough study or evidence to evaluate the textual compatibility of the existing structure and what the existing property could be.
 (4) There was no evidence presented that the existing structure as an adverse effect on neighbors.

 Chairperson Toney: (1) there is not sufficient evidence that the existing house is structurally not feasible, and the Board should obtain an independent report .
 (2) This is one of only 3 Noverre Musson homes in the City of Bexley and the replacement plan is not superior to the existing home.
-(3) The application did not been prove the replacement plan is more contextually compatible than the existing residence.
+(3) The application did not prove the replacement plan is more contextually compatible than the existing residence.
 (4) There is not sufficient evidence to show the existing structure had an adverse effect on any neighbors.

-RESULT: The existing structure was denied a certificate for demolition. under the evaluation of criteria of Bexley City Code Section 1223.05 (f) (1), (2), (3), and (4), Criteria to Determine Unusual and Compelling Circumstances.
+RESULT: The existing structure was denied a certificate for demolition. under the evaluation criteria of Bexley City Code Section 1223.05 (f) (1), (2), (3), and (4), Criteria to Determine Unusual and Compelling Circumstances.

 Staff Certification: Recorded from the ARB meeting on the 9th day of May, 2024.